davis-hoover/opencpi/tools/ocpidev2/docs/design-notes2.rst

 the documentation (Dev Guides), e.g., HdlAssembly is defined in a certain get_root_tags() method.
 Created assets use the same upper camel case for their XML files.
+The output is colorized (errors in red, warnings in yellow, debug is cyan).

 Comparison with ocpidev
 =======================
+The biggest advantage of ocpidev2 over opencpi is in smart, fast FPGA building, including building FPGA design(s) with a single command.
 The ocpidev script supports the verbs build/clean/create/delete/register/run/set/show/unregister/unset.
 The ocpidev2 script supports the verbs